This post was updated on December 6, 2021.

 2) A PayPal account, since all commissions are paid via PayPal.

 When you publish mind maps and share them on your website, your blog, or on social media, they can become popular, rank well in search engines, and get tens of thousands of views.
 If somebody views your mind map and subsequently signs up for a MindMeister account, you as the author of the public map will receive the referral benefits for this new signup.

 - All people who visit your mind map and sign up for a MindMeister account within the same session will be counted towards your referrals.

 - There is no limit to the number of users you can refer to MindMeister this way, and no limit to the commission you can earn.

-- Visitors and sign-ups from your public mind maps are tracked alongside your regular referrals in your My Account area.
+- Visitors and sign-ups from your public mind maps are tracked alongside your regular referrals in your Affiliate Portal.

-- As soon as you’ve reached $150 USD in commission, you can request a payout via PayPal by contacting our support team.
+- As soon as you’ve reached $150 USD in commission, you can request a payout via PayPal.
+This can be done directly in the Affiliate Portal.

-Important: To start earning money with your public mind maps, you need to first activate your Affiliate account in MindMeister by visiting the Invitations page in your My Account area.
-There’s no need to take an action on this page — visiting it once is enough to enable the tracking of your referrals.
+Important: To start earning money with your public mind maps, you need to first activate your Affiliate account in MindMeister by visiting the Partner Portal and joining the Affiliate Program.